IFTIAHMED01/PREVALET/README.md

    <b> export 'BEARER_TOKEN'='<your_bearer_token>' </b> </br>
 •  Then you have to a search_url which will be constant all the time. </br>
    <b> search_url = "https://api.twitter.com/2/tweets/search/recent" </b> </br>
 •  Then, you will have to setup your search query parameter inorder to specify what exactly are you looking for.
-In this scenario, it will be mostly related to <b>    illicit drugs </b>. </br>
+In this scenario, it will be mostly related to <b>    illicit drugs </b>.
+We can also use optional parameters inorder to manipulate the search to our likings. </br>
    <b> Optional params: start_time,end_time,since_id,until_id,max_results,next_token, </br>
    expansions,tweet.fields,media.fields,poll.fields,place.fields,user.fields </br> </b>
 •  <b> bearer_oauth(r): </b> </br>